sachinraghult/Project-Library/README.md

 # Project-Library
-Library Management for Librarian and the student to ease the service.
+A terminal for Library Management for the Librarian and the student to ease the service.
+The Librarian can add new books and their details and can keep track of the students who bought those books.